andrewbrown31/sea_breeze_analysis/README.md

 # Sea breeze analysis

 A collection of scripts and notebooks for calculating and analysing sea breeze objects from model data.
 Sea breeze objects are defined using code from the [sea_breeze](https://github.com/andrewbrown31/sea_breeze) repository.
+This repository includes notebooks for [generating figures for Brown et al. (submitted).](#figures).

 ## Model preprocessing